ycatsh/from-another-planet/README.md

 ## Download
 You can do any one of the following to run the game.
-Downloading from releases is recommended
+Downloading from releases is recommended.

-### Release
 Head to [releases](https://github.com/ycatsh/from-another-planet/releases) and download the latest version.
 After downloading and extracting the zip file run `game.exe`

-### Source Code
-Download the repository and the required dependencies from `requirements.txt` then run the python file.
-Otherwise, you can also create your own build using the source code:
+Otherwise, To run or build with the source code: download the repository and the required dependencies from `requirements.txt` then run the python file.
+You can also create your own build using the source code:
 1. Install [`pyinstaller`](https://pypi.org/project/pyinstaller/) from pip
 2. In the project directory run `pyinstaller game.py --onefile --noconsole`
 3. delete `build/` and create a new folder for the game